fredwu/fredwu.me-v3/src/pages/blog/2012-01-28-on-hiring-how-to-be-a-non-technical-co-founder.md

 ## Technical Ability

-“Excuse me?
+"Excuse me?
 Aren’t _you_ the technical co-founder?
-Why are you looking for _my_ technical ability?”
+Why are you looking for _my_ technical ability?"
 You ask.

 That is right.
 Even if you are not a developer by trade, having a certain degree of understanding of technologies is still crucial to most modern, web-based projects.